Posted in Non-Compete/Trade Secrets on November 15, 2019

 Legal protections often lag behind technology, and nowhere is this more true than in the area of workplace privacy.
 Employers literally have the world at their fingertips, able to explore every aspect of a potential hire’s life history through internet searches and background checks.
 It’s not just HR departments one must worry about; the world... read more.

-A disturbing video surfaced recently of a teacher’s aide slapping, tackling, and throwing items at a nine-year-old boy at TobinWorld, a school for children with disabilities in Antioch, California.... read more.
+A disturbing video surfaced recently of a teacher’s aide slapping, tackling, and throwing items at a nine-year-old boy at TobinWorld, a school for children with disabilities in Antioch, California.
+Public records from the local police department show that from 2008 to 2014, there were 35 episodes of violence between staff and students at TobinWorld’s three... read more.

 There is good reason that Bay Area residents readily bandy about slang terms such as “tech bro” and “brogrammer”—terms that evoke a distinctive image—a tech scene made up of young male employees.
 Although the wage gap persists nationwide, recent reports have shown that both hiring and pay disparities are particularly pervasive in Silicon Valley, from... read more.